gem/oq-irmt-qgis/svir/help/source/02_definitions.rst

 container that acts like a folder storing information on file locations of layers and how these layers are displayed in a map.
 It is the main QGIS datafile.
 A *layer* is the mechanism used to display geographic datasets in the QGIS software, and layers provide the data that is manipulated within the IRMT.
 Each layer references a specific dataset and specifies how that dataset is portrayed within the map.
-The standard layer format for the IRMT is the ESRI Shapefile [ESRI98]_ which can be imported within the QGIS software using the default *add data* functionality, or layers may be created on-the-fly within the IRMT using GEM's socio-economic databases.
+The standard layer format for the IRMT is the ESRI Shapefile [ESRI98]_ that can be imported within the QGIS software using the default *add data* functionality, or layers may be created on-the-fly within the IRMT using GEM's socio-economic databases.
 A QGIS project can include multiple layers that can be utilized to provide the variables and maps necessary for an integrated risk assessment.
 For each layer, multiple *project definitions* can be saved.
-A *project definition* is a tree-shaped model that is created within the IRMT to define the integrated risk assessment's workflow.
-The project definition allows users to create, edit, and manage the workflow needed to systematically develop integrated risk models using layers.
-The project definition:
+A *project definition* is a set of parameters that are defined within the IRMT to define the integrated risk assessment's workflow.
+It allows users to create, edit, and manage the workflow needed to systematically develop integrated risk models using layers.
+The project
+definition:

 * distinguishes which variables within a dataset are to be combined together to obtain a composite indicator;